How have you been?

 Second, only ask them if you have not seen one another for some time (like a week or longer).

 Most importantly, this is not a question to ask someone you have just met, nor is it a question to ask someone you just saw yesterday.
-“How have you been?” is about the chunk of time that has passed since you saw that person.
+The question is actually focusing on the chunk of time that has passed since you saw that person.

 |“How have you been?” is about the chunk of time that has passed since you saw that person.|

-spending a lot of time at the gym
+“Well, he’s been spending a lot of time at the gym!”

 How to Sound More Fluent and Native-like when you Answer the Question “How have you been?

 For example: “I’ve been busy working a lot, too much maybe.
-How about you?”
+How about you?
+How have you been?”

 For example: “I’ve been real busy starting up my own business, but it has been fun too.
 What have you been up to?“

-Now, watch the video how to answer the question “How have you been?” in fluent English.
+You can also check out the video version of this tutoruial.
+Watch how to answer the question “How have you been?” in fluent English.

 After watching this English tutorial, if you want to learn more advanced grammar, I recommend Past Conditional Grammar – How to Use Should Have Been, Could Have been, and Would Have Been in English.